 The more active your profile is, and the more people that launch campaigns to fundraise on your behalf, the more it will attract new potential donors and supporters.

-Community-Driven Fundraising is an amazing way to get your supporters engaged in your fundraising efforts and gain access to new audiences.
+Peer-to-peer fundraising is an amazing way to get your supporters engaged in your fundraising efforts and gain access to new audiences.
 Use Community Fundraising with Bonfire for annual fundraising events like: